Angelo Mongiovi: Background

-Angelo Mongiovi was born in Newark, New Jersey, the first of six children.
+Mongiovi was born in Newark, New Jersey, the first of six children.
 As a child, he eagerly played in the streets with neighborhood children, but he contracted polio just months before Jonas Salk introduced the polio vaccine.
 He was sent to a school for children with physical and mental handicaps until his family moved as he was entering sixth grade.
-Now in Clark, NJ, he was mainstreamed into the general education setting, where he thrived, quickly catching up to his peers.
+In Clark, New Jersey, he was mainstreamed into the general education setting, where he thrived, quickly catching up to his peers.
 While in Clark, he also tried baseball and basketball for the first time.
+Mongiovi graduated from David Brearley High School in 1970.

-During his senior year of college, 1973, Mongiovi was working late on a school project and eating in the campus cafeteria when he was approached by Jimmy Marzanno, a double amputee, visiting NCE.
+In 173, during his senior year at New Jersey Institute of Technology, Mongiovi was working late on a school project and eating in the campus cafeteria when he was approached by Jimmy Marzanno, a double amputee, visiting NCE.
 Marzanno asked him whether he had ever heard of wheelchair sports; he had not.
 Marzanno invited Mongiovi to check out a wheelchair basketball practice at Montclair State University.
 On October 5, 1973, Mongiovi, accompanied by his also-disabled friend Thomas McDonald, was first exposed to the world of wheelchair sports.

 After borrowing a wheelchair from another friend, the two traveled to Montclair and had their first experience of wheelchair sports.
 Both would later go on to achieve high honors in their sports of choice: Mongiovi in rugby, basketball and track, and McDonald in weight lifting.
 At their first practice, Mongiovi was approached by Michael Lione, a player for the New Jersey Blue Devils Wheelchair Basketball Team (and former classmate at the Branch Brook School) and was invited to try out for the team.